Honolulu,

 07

-Da Ono Hawaiian FoodHawaiian · $$ · Address on file★ 4.0
+Da Ono Hawaiian FoodHawaiian · $$ · Address not listed★ 4.0

 Quick-service hawaiian with from-scratch sauces and tight execution.